shirleyxueli41/Tufts_workshops/nfcore_rnaseq/hands-on/fetchngs.md

 ![fetchngs](../images/fetchngs.png)

-After you fill in these fields, we can launch now.
+Once you fill in the required fields, we can launch the job.

-When the job starts, you can click the link after `Session ID: `.
-If you `view` `outpupt.log`, you can check the running processes of nextflow.
+When the job starts, you can click the link next to `Session ID:` to view `output.log` and check the running processes of nextflow.

 ```
 ------------------------------------------------------
                                         ,--./,-.